 What do you do now?

 For some, reading this has charged them with setting up everything up and finding out how successful their retirement might be.
-For others, possibly yourself, it may have you with a “deer in the headlights” look.
+For others, possibly yourself, it may leave you with a level of uncertainty.
 Many of my clients have told me while they understand the theory behind these things, they need guidance to get through it and be confident in the results.

 As we’ve come to the end of our “Retirement Readiness” series.
 I will leave you with one question: Do you feel comfortable tackling all of this by yourself?